Blake Lett, Owner

 Deana Hage, Dance Instructor

-Mrs. Deana began dancing at age for with Dee Crump School of Dance in Chapin, SC, and continued her dance education with Wilson School of Dance in Newberry, SC, where she was on their competition dance team.
+Mrs. Deana began dancing at a young age for with Dee Crump School of Dance in Chapin, SC, and continued her dance education with Wilson School of Dance in Newberry, SC, where she was on their competition dance team.
 At the College of Charleston, Deana continued pursuing her passion with the College of Charleston Dance Team.
 She has since choreographed for schools, musicals, and dance studios, including Marion High School.
+In addition to her fabulous work here at Rhythmics, Mrs. Deana also works for 2 of our state senators at the State House.
 Mrs. Deana lives in Lexington, SC with her husband, Otto, and their 3 children, Madeline, Preston and Lukas.

-Madeline has been passionate about dance for most of her life.
+Madeline has been passionate about dance for all of her life.
 She comes from a family of dancers and artists, and is following in the teaching footsteps of her mom, Deana Hage.
 Madeline is a natural born talent, and has won numerous awards for her solos, including the highest scoring number of the day at Boogie Fever Dance convention in 2015.
 She has been seen on stage in CMFA's The Nutcracker, and has held many lead roles with Rhythmics, including The White Rabbit in "Alice in Wonderland".
 Madeline has a gift for choreography, and is thrilled to use her talents for teaching and choreography with the Rhythmics family.
-Madeline is a freshman at the College of Charleston, where she is a member of the Cougarettes, the CofC dance team.
+Madeline is a graduate of the College of Charleston, where she was a member of the nationally recognized College of Charleston Cougarettes dance team.

 Stormy Lett, Dance Instructor

 Dance has been front and center in Stormy's life since the age of 2.
 She has moved from dancer to assistant to instructor in the intervening years, always bringing her special brand of spunk and passion to her art.
 She has studied her art for 15+ years, and is constantly looking to improve and grow.
 In the past, she has been recognized for her leadership with the Lexington High School Wildcat Dance team, as well as with the Senior Company at Rhythmics Performing Arts.
 She has held numerous lead and solo roles, including Alice in "Alice in Wonderland".
 In addition, she has danced in the Columbia City Ballet and the CMFA productions of The Nutcracker.
+Stormy is currently completing her licensing in cosmetology at Kenneth Schuler!
 Most recently, Stormy earned her acrobatics teaching certification from Acrobatic Arts, certifying her to teach acrobatics internationally.

 Jennifer Risola, Dance Instructor